Keller dominant, holds Reds hitless into 6th, KC wins opener

 Pitching in seven-inning game, Keller held the Reds without a hit until Tucker Barnhart looped a single into center field to begin the sixth.

+“He was special,” Royals manager Mike Matheny said.
+“I think he got into a rhythm where his breaking ball was just as good as his fastball was.
+He had his fastball going to both sides of the plate.
+He had it cutting at times and had good sink when he needed it.

+“He wasn’t afraid to go to the changeup.
+He got a strikeout with it.
+He keeps building his confidence with all his different pitches, instead of just trying to overpower guys.”

 Cincinnati played for the first time since Friday night.
-The Reds had home games against Pittsburgh called off Saturday and Sunday after a player tested positive for the virus, and the series opener at Kauffman Stadium was postponed Tuesday night while Major League Baseball did additional testing.
+The Reds had home games against Pittsburgh called off Saturday and Sunday after a player tested positive for the coronavirus, and the series opener at Kauffman Stadium was postponed Tuesday night while Major League Baseball did additional testing.

 Keller gave up three hits, struck out five and walked Jesse Winker three times — his only walks in 6 2/3 innings.
 The 25-year-old righty exited with two on and Trevor Rosenthal retired the only batter he faced for his sixth save.